Her Campus Logo Her Campus Logo

 The original album came out when I was eleven years old and it was the first album I absolutely fell in love with.
 I owe so much of my love for music to 1989 and I am so grateful I got to listen to this album for the first time all over again.
 It was a truly magical experience.

-Lily Morris is a third-year student at the University of Georgia majoring in Communication Studies.
+Lily Morris is a fourth-year student at the University of Georgia majoring in Communication Studies with a certificate in News Literacy.
 She loves all things pop-culture, especially music and movies.
 She enjoys listening to meticulously crafted Spotify playlists, writing funny reviews on Letterboxd, and talking about Taylor Swift to anyone who will listen.